dimview/magnetophon/README.md

 for weekdays and weekends (local time).
 This data is persisted in file magnetophon.stats in current folder so that it survives magnetophon restart.

-magnetophon estimates expected mean and standard deviation by interpolating hourly historical baseline data.
+magnetophon estimates expected mean and standard deviation of duty cycle by interpolating hourly historical baseline.
 If duty cycle estimate is above expected mean plus two expected standard deviations, a notification is triggered.
 Future notifications are suppressed until duty cycle estimate falls below expected mean plus one expected standard deviation.

+If less than one hour worth of data is available for both ends of interpolation interval, overall mean and standard deviation are used instead, except during first hour when notifications are suppressed.

+magnetophon maintains CSV file magnetophon.csv in current folder.
+This file contains one line per audio file with values of variables that went into decision whether to trigger notification.